argilla-io/distilabel/docs/sections/pipeline_samples/papers/math_shepherd.md

 1. Will use just 3 rows from the sample dataset, and rename the "question" to "instruction", to set the expected value for the [`MathShepherdGenerator`](https://distilabel.argilla.io/dev/components-gallery/task/mathshepherdgenerator/).

-2. We will use 2 different LLMs, `meta-llama/Meta-Llama-3.1-70B-Instruct` (a stronger model for hte `golden_solution`) and `meta-llama/Meta-Llama-3.1-8B-Instruct` (a weaker one to generate candidate solutions, and the completions).
+2. We will use 2 different LLMs, `meta-llama/Meta-Llama-3.1-70B-Instruct` (a stronger model for the `golden_solution`) and `meta-llama/Meta-Llama-3.1-8B-Instruct` (a weaker one to generate candidate solutions, and the completions).

 3. This [`MathShepherdGenerator`](https://distilabel.argilla.io/dev/components-gallery/task/mathshepherdgenerator/) task, that uses the *stronger* model, will generate the `golden_solution` for us, the step by step solution for the task.